Get Started

 Parallel Builds

-Configuring Parallel Builds
+Setting Up Parallel Builds

-The process is fully described here.
+The complete setup process is outlined here.

 K.I.S.S.
 Recommendation

-Following the K.I.S.S. principle, here’s our current recommendation, in the simplest possible terms:
+Following the K.I.S.S. principle, here’s our current recommendation in the simplest possible terms:

 • Build all push builds, on all branches, and send coverage reports for them to Coveralls.